Ramso-dev/alertmanager/README.md

 oc get configmap -o json<br />

 # Issues:<br />
 Now working in Openshift xxxxx.itxxxx.at:25.
-It wasn't working locally because the firewall configuration was blocking the requests.
+It wasn't working locally because the firewall configuration was blocking the requests.<br />
-Gmail and office in port 587 didn't work because looks like the ports are not open in our openshift
+Gmail and office in port 587 didn't work because looks like the ports are not open in our openshift.<br />

 # Openshift: send outgoing mail test: <br />